Why You Need A Property Appraisal

 Property appraisals are also important if you plan to do a 1031 exchange.
 The fair market value of the property would determine if you qualify for a 1031 exchange.
 Under IRC Section 1031, the federal government states that no gains or losses will be recognized if a business or investment property is exchanged for a like-kind property.
 The exchange leaves room for significant portfolio growth without the financial penalties associated with capital gain taxes.

 An expert real estate appraiser is vital since there are many rules investors must follow in order to qualify for a 1031 exchange.
 In order to qualify for the full tax break, the appraisal will have to prove that the client is spending an equal or greater amount of the exchange value.
-Contacting an appraiser should be your first step before considering any 1031 exchange.
+One of the players needed in completing your 1031 exchange is a RE expert including an appraiser.
+IRS 1031 rules have to be followed including escrow, using a qualified intermediary,and deeding.